DarkEsteves/IcarusMods/README.md

 30/12/25

-- An immersive weather overhaul that reshapes Icarus' climate.
-Storms are more frequent, last longer, and strike harder, creating a hostile and unpredictable world where timing, shelter, and preparation matter more than ever.
 -----------------------------------------------------------
 ///////////////////////////////////////////////////////////
 -----------------------------------------------------------

+## Description:

+- Dark-UndersuitsPlus enhances existing undersuits with improved stats and better balance, making them more useful throughout progression without breaking immersion, compatibility and original identity

 --- Dark-UndersuitsPlus v1.0
 30/11/24

-- Dark-UndersuitsPlus enhances existing undersuits with improved stats and better balance, making them more useful throughout progression without breaking immersion, compatibility and original identity.
 -----------------------------------------------------------
 ///////////////////////////////////////////////////////////
 -----------------------------------------------------------

+## Description:

+- Workshop tab with Armour, modules and some other goodies ..

 --- Dark-WorkShop v1.0
 30/11/24
 -Initial Version